 - If you have an absence of acid in your stomach caused by a condition called achlorhydria;

-- If you are taking any other type of oral retinoid – a medicine used to treat skin disorders like severe acne.
+- If you are taking any other type of oral retinoid – a medicine used to treat skin disorders such as severe acne.

-You should also take care with Efracea and Oracea if any of the following apply to you:
+You should also take care with Efracea and Oracea if any of the following apply:

 - You have liver disease;